 What Happens to a Security Deposit if I Switch Landlords?

 If an existing landlord transfers ownership to a new landlord in Illinois, the existing landlord is responsible for transferring all pending security deposits to the new landlord, including accrued interest.
 Once the security deposits are officially transferred, the new landlord has 21 days to alert his or her tenants with a formal notice on the “primary entrance” of all units for whom he or she has received a security deposit, informing tenants that he or she is now in possession of the tenants’ security deposit, including accumulated interest.\

-If you are an Illinois tenant, and you are wanting to go the extra mile to protect your security deposit, be sure to thoroughly inspect your unit for damages and concerns prior to signing a lease or moving.
+If you are an Illinois tenant and you want to go the extra mile to protect your security deposit, be sure to thoroughly inspect your unit for damages and concerns before signing a lease or moving.
 Document any and all existing damages in writing, with supporting photos.